 Following on from consultation with Governors, for 2022/23 all Corporation and the majority of Committee meetings are scheduled to be in person with video conferencing available where it is not possible for a Governor to attend in person.
 The Audit Committee and the joint Audit and Resources Committee meetings will be held virtually due to the attendance of the auditors and best use of time.
-Search Committee meetings are likely to continue to be held virtually and the Standards and Curriculum Committee have one out of three of their meetings scheduled to be held virtually.
+Search and Governance Committee and Standards and Curriculum Committee meetings are to be held onsite however the option of holding the meetings virtually will remain.